 Telephone numbers and email addresses are set up for contacting the various operations of Timberland Acres.
 They are:

-A refreshing shower in Timberland Acres, May, 2015
+A stormy sky over Timberland Acres, September, 2015

 Four Seasons in the Mountains